comppet-ufu/comppet/README.md

 We will create some issues in the repository and the members will discuss about the issue and resolve.

+## Future

+We can think about the performance, automation of tasks like optmization of images or minification of files.

+We can move the project to a framework like React, Sapper or Vue

 ## Credits:
 	Start Tempalte: